apify/apify-client-js/docs/index.md

 ```

-> ❗ The API token is used to authorize your requests to Apify API.
-You can be charged for the usage of the underlying services so do not share your API token with untrusted parties or expose it on the client side of your applications
+> ❗ The API token is used to authorize your requests to the Apify API.
+You can be charged for the usage of the underlying services, so do not share your API token with untrusted parties or expose it on the client side of your applications

 ## Quick start

-One of the most common use cases is starting [Actors](https://docs.apify.com/platform/actors) (serverless program running in the [Apify cloud](https://docs.apify.com/platform)) and getting results from their [datasets](https://docs.apify.com/platform/storage/dataset) (storage) after they finish the job (usually scraping, automation processes or data processing).
+One of the most common use cases is starting [Actors](https://docs.apify.com/platform/actors) (serverless programs running in the [Apify cloud](https://docs.apify.com/platform)) and getting results from their [datasets](https://docs.apify.com/platform/storage/dataset) (storage) after they finish the job (usually scraping, automation processes or data processing).

 ```js
 const { ApifyClient } = require('apify-client');